Only £6.00 (eBook as a 12Mb pdf file) sent by email.

 Chapter 5 "PROBABLY THE BEST ENGINE IN THE WORLD"

-The eBook version will be sent to your email address provided by PayPal.
+The ebook will be sent to your email address provided by PayPal.
 If you would like it sent to an alternative email, please add a note to your PayPal payment, or e-mail Ian.

 How this booklet came into being - it dates back further than you might think...